Home / About Us / Team & Board

 Trail building, habitat restoration and leading educational tours as a volunteer marked the early days of Bo’s career at the ENC after moving to California in 1991.
 Bo is currently the Executive Director of the ENC and has held that position since 1995.
 When he is not hiking or camping with his family, Bo affiliates himself with a number of worthwhile community organizations.
 Bo is Past-President of the Association of Nature Center Administrators (ANCA) and California Society for Ecological Restoration (SERCAL).
 He was also a member of the Orange County CREEC Network Advisory Committee, the Chairman of the City of Newport Beach Castaways Park Advisory Committee from 1999 – 2003, a member of the Newport-Mesa Schools Foundation Grants Allocations Committee from 1996-2012, and served on the Environmental Board of the City of Huntington Beach from 2009 to 2012.
 Bo, a LEED Accredited Professional, serves on the Board of Directors of Orange Coast River Park Inc. and is a member of the Market Leader Advisory Board of the OC USGBC.
 Bo was also recently the recipient of the Lakers Community Champion award, presented by the Lakers and LG Solar on the Court at halftime, to recognize him for his work at the ENC.
 He received the 2018 Leadership Award from the Association of Nature Center Administrators in September 2018.
 Always remember… Unless.

-Lori Whalen Assistant Director
+Lori Whalen Vice President

 email me | 949-645-8489 ext.
 103 | more about Lori